Turupawn/zkBenchmark/Readme.md

 ### Features

-- **Reproducible Benchmarks:** Each benchmark is meant to be easily reproduced through of GitHub Actions.
+- **Reproducible Benchmarks:** Each benchmark is meant to be easily reproduced locally or through of GitHub Actions.
 - **Starter Scripts:** The included scripts serve as a guide to help you get started with the tool of your choice.
 - **zkVMs tests now live:** zkDSLs benchmarks coming soon™.